IIIF/api/source/api/presentation/3.0/index.md

 ###  3.1.
 Descriptive Properties

 ##### label
-A human readable label, name or title for the resource.
-This property is intended to be displayed as a short, textual surrogate for the resource if a human needs to make a distinction between it and similar resources, for example between pages or between a choice of images to display.
+A human readable label, name or title for this resource.
+This property is intended to be displayed as a short, textual surrogate for the resource if a human needs to make a distinction between it and similar resources, for example between objects, pages, or options for a choice of images to display.

 The value of the property _MUST_ be a JSON object, as described in the [languages][languages-prezi30] section.